Solaris (2002 film): Accolades

-In 2010, Solaris made Time magazine's "Top 10 Hollywood Remakes" list, saying it was "expertly and exquisitely executed" and "manages to extract that all too rare achievement from a sci-fi film: emotion.
+In 2010, Solaris made Time magazine's "Top 10 Hollywood Remakes" list, saying it was "expertly and exquisitely executed" and "manages to extract that all too rare achievement from a sci-fi film: emotion."

-The film was nominated for three Saturn Awards: George Clooney, Best Actor; Natascha McElhone, Best Actress; and Best Science Fiction Film.

 Soundtrack

-The score was composed by Cliff Martinez in 2002 and first released by Superb Records on Compact Disc in 2002.
+The score was composed by Cliff Martinez in 2002 and first released by Superb Records on compact disc in 2002.
 After being out of print, it was re-released in a remastered edition in January 2011 by La-La Land Records.
 The soundtrack was praised by the BBC Music's Chris Jones as a "...brooding slow, meditative work".

 Six vinyl versions of the soundtrack were later released by Invada Records.
 The first repress was introduced in 2013 on black vinyl, white vinyl, and picture disc.
 The second in 2017 on "Cosmic Coloured" vinyl, "Crystal Clear Vinyl With Heavy White Splatter" vinyl, and a new picture disc version.